ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-6-2.md

-Chapter 6: Promoting Continuous Learning and Development: Encouraging a Growth Mindset Among Team Members
+Encouraging a Growth Mindset Among Team Members
 =========================================================================================================

 In this chapter, we will discuss how to encourage a growth mindset among team members in empowered teams.
 Empowering teams involves creating a culture of autonomy and ownership among team members, which requires ongoing learning and development.
 We will explore how to encourage a growth mindset, including promoting a culture of experimentation, providing feedback and recognition, and fostering a sense of purpose.